Jamazi4/bimcat/node-notes.md

 pset node needs to say attribute for each list input, currently says string

+### --18-08-2025--

+attributes now update in browser view when controls are active. pset node needs to be connected to output, else is not saved, but saving works

+now need to make dynamic psets save in the ifc

+should probably also handle them not as a string type but separate attribute type since inserting the string will NEVER work there.

+Maybe also spawn virtual output along with pset since it's not really intuitive

+but first make pset vals save to ifc.

 #### new current plan as of 16-08

 - scrollable pset area